Chamber Of Film Journalists Condemns Kapil Sharma’s Misbehaviour; Shilpa Shinde Supports Kapil!

 According to the report published on Spotboye, Kapil called the editor of the news portal, Vicky Lalwani on phone and abused him.
 He also threatened him with a police complaint, while the journalist recorded the entire conversation and posted it on YouTube.

-Post this, Kapil shared scanned copies of the complaint letter sent to the police.
+Post this, Kapil shared the scanned copies of the complaint letter sent to the police.
 Kapil filed harassment (extortion) case against his ex-managers, Preeti and Neeti Simoes and the journalist.

 Chamber Of Film Journalists Statement